 2012 World premiere "Derek" by Ricky Gervais wins New York Shorts Best Comedy and became a popular British television show picked up by Netflix.

-New York Shorts International Film Festival is one of the largest showcase of short films in North America and a ideal platform for filmmakers to screen their film and gain recognition in New York City.
+New York Shorts International Film Festival is one of the largest showcase of short films in North America and an ideal platform for filmmakers to screen their films and gain recognition in New York City.

 NY Shorts events include receptions, as well as workshops with industry experts and top filmmaking professionals sharing their practical advice to attending filmmakers.

-NY Shorts believes short-form cinema and its creators should have their own premiere film festival in New York deserving similar recognition given to the feature film and its creators.
+NY Shorts believes short-form cinema and its creators should have their own premiere film festival in New York deserving similar recognition given to the feature films and their creators.

 The heart of the festival is the quality and scope of extraordinary film programming to enthusiastic audiences in the vibrant filmmaking enclave of New York City.